Andrew-code2020/ms3onlinecookbook/README.md

 - This solved the bug and kept the user away from unwanted error screens

-Breakfast page

-- JS Tabs overflow on right handside light blue
-- Tried div tab overflow hidden in custom css didn't work
-- Tried container in French Toast
-- solved with css display property

-Profile page
-- Email for profile directory @ symbol caused a root error

 Gitpod
 - Code beautifer stopped working a few times during the developement of this project
+- This may have been an internal gitpod problem
+- Later I returned to sections to use Shift+alt+F to beautify all code

 Container class in materialise (Be careful !!!)
-- If included in base html and code extended to other html then if class container present appears to wrap content twice and shrink size noticeably.
-Removed container from register html to solve this.
+- If included in base html and code extended to other html if class container is present on both pages it appears to wrap content twice and shrink size noticeably.
+- Removed the container class from templates html to solve this.

 Future Development
 - Recipe Videos